jiportilla/edge_jason_exporter/README.md

 2. Install the Horizon agent on your edge device and configure it to point to your Horizon exchange.

-3. As part of the infrasctucture installation process for IBM Edge Computing Manager a file called `agent-install.cfg` was created that contains the values for `HZN_ORG_ID` and the exchange and css url values.
+3. As part of the infrasctucture installation process for IBM Edge Application Manager a file called `agent-install.cfg` was created that contains the values for `HZN_ORG_ID` and the **exchange** and **css** url values.
 Locate this file and set those environment variables in your shell now:

 ```bash
 eval export $(cat agent-install.cfg)